-Since the financial condition of the insureds heavily impacts Directors & Officers (D&O) underwriting, when looking at our private and nonprofit D&O insurance clients' financial conditions, there appeared to be three main situations:
+Since the financial condition of the insureds heavily impacts Directors and Officers (D&O) underwriting when looking at our clients' financial conditions, there are three main situations in our economy:

 - Those who operated at a loss, closed their doors or filed for bankruptcy

 - Those who flourished so much that they acquired other entities and went public

 For the first and last categories, there are still far-reaching implications on D&O, since the directors and officers of these entities had major decisions to make, especially when impacted by staffing shortages and supply chain breakdowns.